Aliases for AKAP10 Gene

 GeneCards Summary for AKAP10 Gene

-AKAP10 (A Kinase (PRKA) Anchor Protein 10) is a Protein Coding gene.
+AKAP10 (A-Kinase Anchoring Protein 10) is a Protein Coding gene.
 Diseases associated with AKAP10 include cardiac conduction defect.
-Among its related pathways are Activation of cAMP-Dependent PKA and Hemostasis.
+Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.

 UniProtKB/Swiss-Prot for AKAP10 Gene